felipecruz91/inlets-demo-gcp/README.md

 # inlets-demo-gcp

-Exposes an nginx server running in your private Kubernetes cluster (e.g using Docker Desktop) to Google Cloud Platform using [inlets.dev](https://inlets.dev/)
+Exposes an nginx server running in your private Kubernetes cluster (e.g using Docker Desktop in your local laptop) to Google Cloud Platform using [inlets.dev](https://inlets.dev/)

 ## Getting started